santhanarajan12/face_attendance_monogdb/README.md

-# Face Recognition Staff Attandance System
+# Face Attandance System MongoDB
 Face recognition using CV2 library and mongodb to save the attendees info

 ---